Lake Turkana

 Summary of Facts

-• It is the largest desert lake in the world and a UNESCO World Heritage Site.
+• Lake Turkana is the largest desert lake in the world, located in northern Kenya.

-• Lake Turkana is home to a diverse range of wildlife, including crocodiles, hippos, and various bird species.
+• The lake supports diverse wildlife, including hippos, crocodiles, and numerous bird species.

 • The best time to visit is during the dry season from July to October.